 Biden designates site of 1908 Springfield race riot a national monument

-President Biden is signing a proclamation Friday to establish the Springfield 1908 Race Riot National Monument in Illinois at the site of a deadly attack by a White mob on a Black community 116 years ago.
+President Biden signed a proclamation Friday to establish the Springfield 1908 Race Riot National Monument in Illinois at the site of a deadly attack by a White mob on a Black community 116 years ago.

-"Our history is not just about the past, it's about our present and our future," the president said in a statement.
-"The Springfield 1908 Race Riot National Monument will help us remember an unspeakable attack on the Black community and honor the Americans who came together in its aftermath to help deliver on the promise of civil rights."
+In the Oval Office Friday, the president said there are some who would prefer to erase history, and Americans can't let that happen.

+"We have no safe harbor, unless we continue to remind people what happened," Mr. Biden said, surrounded by civil rights activists.
+"We can't let these things fade."

-The president's designation comes weeks after the fatal shooting of Sonya Massey, an unarmed Black woman, in Springfield by an Illinois sheriff's deputy who now faces murder charges.
+The designation comes after Congress failed to pass legislation designating the site a national monument.
+It also falls against the backdrop of the recent fatal shooting of Sonya Massey, an unarmed Black woman, in Springfield by an Illinois sheriff's deputy who now faces murder charges.

 The Springfield race riot began in August 1908, after two Black men — 7-year-old Joe James and 36-year-old George Richardson — were held in jail based solely on the claims of White accusers.